kimdoh/id_proto/week4/mobile.md

 Again, we ask the browser to report how big its viewport is.
 In this case, if the browser returns any size bigger than `320px` *and* smaller than `479px`, these style are applied to the elements on the page.

 Note that we have added `display:none` to `col` divs smaller than `.six`.
 This allows us to hide divs and their contents on smaller devices!
+We change our background color to a pale red, and only allow `col` divs at half and full width.

 Now, let's add some styles for [larger phones and tablets](tablet.md).